English MA Degree Requirements

 Under all three plans, a reading knowledge of one foreign language (ordinarily Latin, French, German, or Spanish) is required.
 One may meet this requirement by one of the following: 1) completing a language course numbered 2002 with a grade of B or better during the course of study (no course or courses in a foreign language will count toward the required number of hours for the degree); 2) presenting an undergraduate transcript that indicates completion of a language course numbered 2002 (or its equivalent) with a grade of B or better within five years of the time the student enters the program; or 3) passing a standardized test administered by the testing office and the Department of International Languages and Cultures.

 Students who have taken an ENGL 4XXX course as an undergraduate at West Georgia cannot receive credit toward the M.A. degree in English for the concurrent ENGL 5XXX course unless the student and/or instructor can provide evidence that the content of the course (readings, topics, etc.) is significantly different than when he/she took it as an ENGL 4XXX course.
 Upon completion of all course work, the candidate for the M.A. must pass a comprehensive oral exam based on a reading list given out to students at the time of their acceptance into the program.
 This oral examination may be retaken once.
 For students completing a thesis, a separate oral defense of the thesis is also required.
-See the Director of Graduate Studies in English for details and for required advisement before registering for classes each term.
+See the Coordinator of Graduate Studies in English for details and for required advisement before registering for classes each term.

 The M.A. oral examination covers three areas: British Literature (Area I), American Literature (Area II), and a Specialization field of the student’s choosing (Area III).
 The purpose of Area I and II is to establish a professional working knowledge of the major threads of American and British literature across periods and genres.
 The Specialization exam focuses on a targeted area of expertise corresponding to the student’s interests, seminar experience, training, and professional goals; ideally, the Area III/Specialization list would serve as a springboard for a capstone project or thesis.